zoerbd/castic/docs/README.rst

 Castic features the most common things you would expect a backup system to do.
 Here is an short overview:

-information:
+Information:
 * shows overall server information such as available disk space on used partition
 * lists for each repository important information such as space it takes, date of last check and of course the health status
 * enables you to take a look at any snapshot you took (including restore and delete options)
 * automated checks and mail-notifications

 Integrate:
-	* has ansible backend to include new remote systems via ssh
+* Planned for next release: has ansible backend to include new remote systems via ssh

 |